websight-io/docs/docs/cms/developers/publishing/index.md

   void unpublish(@NotNull List<Resource> resources) throws PublishException;

   /**
    * Get publish view for the given content resource.
-The method resolves published version of the
+The method resolves the published version of the
    * resource from {@link #CONTENT_ROOT} by searching for the corresponding resource under the
    * {@link #PUBLISHED_ROOT}.
    *